rhdtownsend/gyre/doc/sphinx/source/user-guide/preliminaries.rst

 * NASA awards NNX14AB55G, NNX16AB97G, and 80NSSC20K0515.

 GYRE has also benefitted greatly from contributions (code, bug reports, feature requests) from the academic community.
+Thanks, folks!